martibosch/another-doge-test/README.md

 ##### Staging

 Go to the "Settings" tab in the repository, then "Environments" on the left menu, and there go to "New environment" and name it `staging`.
-From the page of the created environment, go to "Add secret" and create a secret named `DROPLET_IPV4` with the IP address of the droplet created by `terraform apply`, which can be obtained as in `terraform output droplet_ipv4` (remember to ommit the quotes when providing the secret value).
+From the page of the created environment, go to "Add secret" and create two secrets with the names and values as follows:

+* `DROPLET_IPV4`: with the IP address of the droplet created by `terraform apply` as value, which can be obtained as in `terraform output droplet_ipv4` (remember to ommit the quotes when providing the secret value).
+* `TFVARS`: with the base64-encoded `staging.tfvars` as value, which can be obtained as in `base64 staging.tfvars`.

 #### 6. Branch protection rules